-Creating and Mapping Applications

-Αр plications are designed to group related components.
-When you create a new physical application, it becomes available for addition to the search path in a selected profile.
-When you map an application name to an existing physical location outside of approot, the mapped application becomes available for inclusion in the search path of a selected profile. • plications can be created and mapped in either the Web Console or the Data Management nsole. Ар plication directory names must comply with the following rules: The maximum length is 64 characters.
-For multi-part Application directories, the total length is limited to 512 characters.
+☐ Custom Copy.
+Opens Data Assist for editing and enhancing the synonym. ☐ Impact Analysis.
+Reports where this synonym is found and its properties. ☐ Dependencies Analysis.
+Displays the Dependencies Analysis page.
+It enables you to the applications and synonyms that contain or have references to this synonym.
+Managing / Applications and Paths Path management tasks are available from the Applications page, which is accessed by clicking Applications on the Web Console sidebar.
+The Application Directories tree displays on the resources pane.
+The ribbon includes a set of icons that provide the quickest way to initiate path management tasks.
+Creating and d Mapping Applications Applications are designed to group related components. ☐ When you create a new physical application, it becomes available for addition to the search path in a selected profile. ☐ When you map an application name to an existing physical location outside of approot, the mapped application becomes available for inclusion in the search path of a selected profile.
+Applications can be created and mapped in either the Web Console or the Data Management Console.
+Application directory names must comply with the following rules: